14 Best Mobile Marketing Tools: Reaching & Engaging Mobile Audiences

 As a friend arrogantly declared after moving into the city, “All businesses need Yelp.
 If you don’t have Yelp, I’m not buying your stuff—especially because I’d have nowhere to complain if it’s bad.”
 Tbh, I agree.

-Yelp boasts an average of 92 million unique mobile users monthly, with 102 million reviews.
+Yelp boasts an average of 92 million unique mobile users per month and 102 million reviews.
 72% of page views and 60% of all content (reviews and photos) come from mobile.
 That’s wild but believable.
-Before I walk into a restaurant I’ve never been before, I do my research.
-I find veterinarians on Yelp, painters, and even DMVs.
-You should be claiming your local business, setting up a page to respond to reviewers, and even considering paying for sponsored advertisements to avoid missing out on a huge section of potential customers.
+Before I walk into a restaurant I’ve never been to before, I do my research.
+I find veterinarians, painters, and even DMVs on Yelp.
+You should claim your local business, set up a page to respond to reviewers, and even consider paying for sponsored ads to avoid missing out on a huge segment of potential customers.

 2. Instagram

-With over 300 million daily users and over 95 million photos and videos posted daily, Instagram has an incredibly large reach.
-Luckily, combined with the power of Facebook ad targeting, you can access that audience meaningfully with this marketing tool.
+With over 300 million daily users and 95 million photos and videos posted each day, Instagram has an incredibly large reach.
+Luckily, combined with Facebook ad targeting, you can reach that audience meaningfully with this marketing tool.

-Similar to Facebook advertising, Instagram has a plethora of options.
+Like Facebook advertising, Instagram offers a plethora of options.
 Using Instagram ads, you can increase awareness and message association, drive traffic to your website, or encourage downloads of your mobile applications.

 3. Facebook

-Facebook has 1.57 billion monthly mobile users, and 56.5% of users only login to the platform from a mobile device.
+Facebook has 1.57 billion monthly mobile users, and 56.5% of users log in only from mobile devices.
 Let’s be real—Facebook is far too large to ignore, or else it is the awkward herd of dinosaurs in the room.
-With the amazing options that Facebook offers for advertising, you can market directly to specific users within your target demographics.
+With the powerful advertising options Facebook offers, you can market directly to specific users within your target demographics.

-Because everything is URL based (if you have the universal tracking pixel), as an advertiser, you can target specific pages on mobile.
-Additionally, marketers can use remarketing on mobile to access users after they have visited your website, used your app, or provided you with their email addresses.
+Because everything is URL-based (if you have the universal tracking pixel), as an advertiser, you can target specific mobile pages.
+Additionally, marketers can use mobile remarketing to reach users after they have visited your website, used your app, or provided their email addresses.

 Mobile Marketing Tools for Content